archusXIV/mpv-playlists-manager/README.md

 ## Please update your mpmrc file on each release
 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions, some of them are **crucial**...

-## Changelog
+## Changelog:
+version 1.9-6 - Improved _CheckParallelDownloads function.
-- Added a prompt to save tmp/list when quit_after_task is set to 'yes'
-- Checking none youtube platforms for parallel downloads.
-- bugs fixed.
+version 1.9-5 - Added a prompt to save tmp/list when quit_after_task is set to 'yes' version 1.9-5 - Checking none youtube platforms for parallel downloads. version 1.9-5 - bugs fixed.

 ## Recent additions
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.